MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 If you do see the **Start trial** button in your Account manager:

-- you might not be able to start a trial if your tenant has exhausted its limit of trial capacities.
+- You might not be able to start a trial if your tenant has exhausted its limit of trial capacities.
 If that is the case, you have the following options:

     - [Purchase a Fabric capacity from Azure](https://portal.azure.com/)